-As high school share the same building with middle school, students will be split into two (2.0) groups: Group A (High School) and Group B (Middle School)

-- A GROUP (HS) WILL ATTEND MONDAY/TUESDAY - B GROUP (MS) WILL ATTEND THURSDAY/FRIDAY High School Classrooms - Develop class rosters to have no more than 15 students with one teacher, possibly one instructional assistant (maximum of 17 people per 900 ft2 classroom). - •Hallways will be marked with one-way directions and markers to keep physically distant. - Planning, preparation and implementation of 6 feet distancing practices will be completed for all staff, students, and areas of the school including but not limited to: classrooms, hallways, recess, breaks, offices, restrooms, bus drop-off/pick-up, and inside/outside waiting areas. - Hallways and floors will be marked with 6' spacing to ensure distancing.
-Class movement will be scheduled so there is no waiting on other classes to minimize standing in lines. - As individual student health care needs arise, the school nurse and building administrator will work with the interdisciplinary team, including parents, to address the individual student's academic, health and safety needs in accordance with RSSL guidance
+1c.
+PHYSICAL DISTANCING ОΗ A/ODE Requirements Hybrid/Onsite Plan Establish a minimum of 35 square feet per person when determining room capacity.
+Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation.
+This also applies for professional development and staff gatherings.
+As high school share the same building with middle school, students will be split into two (2.0) groups: Group A (High School) and Group B (Middle School) • A GROUP (HS) WILL ATTEND MONDAY/TUESDAY • B GROUP (MS) WILL ATTEND THURSDAY/FRIDAY Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible.
+High School - Classrooms Develop class rosters to have no more than 20 students with one teacher, possibly one instructional assistant (maximum of 22 Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. people per 900 ft2 classroom). •Hallways will be marked with one-way directions and markers to keep \boxtimes Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering).
+Plan for students who will need additional support in learning how to maintain physical distancing requirements.
+Provide instruction; Planning, preparation and implementation of 6 feet distancing practices will be completed for all staff, students, and areas of the school including but not limited to: classrooms, hallways, recess, breaks, offices, restrooms, bus \boxtimes don't employ punitive discipline.
+Staff should maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings. drop-off/pick-up, and inside/outside waiting areas.
+Hallways and floors will be marked with 6' spacing to ensure distancing.
+Class movement will be scheduled so there is no waiting on other classes to minimize standing in lines.
+As individual student health care needs arise, the school nurse and building administrator will work with the interdisciplinary team, including parents, to address the individual student's academic, health and safety needs in accordance with RSSL guidance